-When the Shadbush Blooms is returning in Summer 2020 as a paperback!
+When the Shadbush Blooms has returned as a paperback!

-When the Shadbush Blooms is still available as a hardbound book which you may order a signed edition from www.whentheshadbushblooms.com
+When the Shadbush Blooms is still available as a softbound or we have a limited selection of hardbound books (there is a price difference, please ask) both of which you may order a signed edition from www.whentheshadbushbloom.net

 A great gift idea for a family member, teacher or group leader.